 Potential Costs of DIY Wills

-On the other hand, DIY wills can be a cost-effective option, with many templates available online for under £20.
-However, it’s crucial to consider the potential risks and additional costs associated with DIY wills, such as:
+On the other hand, DIY wills can be a low-cost option upfront, with many templates available online for under £30.
+However, it’s crucial to consider the potential risks and hidden costs associated with DIY wills, such as:

-While the initial cost may be lower, the long-term implications of a poorly drafted will can be costly.
+While the initial cost may be lower, the long-term consequences of a poorly drafted will can be devastating for your family — both financially and emotionally.

 Weighing Up the Financial Investment